-In Norway, Denmark and Iceland, the presence of just one Supreme Court makes the situation in this respect somewhat simpler.
+In the two western countries (as for Iceland), the presence of just one Supreme Court makes the situation in this respect somewhat simpler.

 As a contribution to understanding why the absence of separate constitutional courts is not generally considered a problem, the distinction between a "Rechtsstaat" and a "Gesetzstaat" may prove useful.
 As Norway is a unitary state, we leave the complexities raising from federal systems of law aside.